barumau/pandunia/english/jumla.md

 **si, ye si doktor.** Yes, he is a doctor.

 The word **si** can be used for stating something as a fact.
-The it is used instead of "to be".
-In Pandunia there's no verb for "to be".
+Then it is put in the same place where "to be" is put in English.

 **mi si tomas.** I am Thomas.

 **tu si sara.** You are Sara.

-**pingo si pal.** The apple is a fruit.
+**pingo si pala.** The apple is a fruit.

-Note: It is necessary to use **si** in the latest phrase because, without it, the phrase would look like a compound word: **pingo pal** (an apple fruit).
+Note: Using **si** is particularly useful in the last phrase, because without it the phrase could sound like a compound word: **pingo pala** (an apple fruit).

 <small>Etymology. **si** is from Spanish: sí, Italian: sì, Portuguese: sim, Mandarin: 是 "shì", Wu Chinese: 是 "sí".</small>